Gamepad Xbox Elite Series 2 Core

 The time taken to complete the test was 6.37 seconds.
 This is an optimal test duration, providing reliable results.
 For the most accurate results, the stick movement should be smooth and controlled, typically taking between 5 and 8 seconds.

-Resolution test for Xbox Elite Series 2 Core • Firmware 5.23.6.0 • Stick Analyzer 2.0.3.0Bluetooth connection • Xinput mode.
+Linearity test for Xbox Elite Series 2 Core • Firmware 5.23.6.0 • Stick Analyzer 2.0.3.0Bluetooth connection • Xinput mode • Manual Input.
 Uploaded, by John Punch

 Stick Motion Resolution Analysis